What We Love

-- Parking costs $7 per day; there’s no self-parking
+- Parking is available for a daily fee; there’s no self-parking

 - Free WiFi

 - Parking On Site

 Talk about too cool for school.
-It’s hard to top the beautifully curated style brimming from this 135-room property, located just steps from the University of Virginia.
+It’s hard to top the beautifully curated style brimming from this 134-room property, located just steps from the University of Virginia.
 A former budget hotel, the space has been beautifully transformed, starting with the eye-catching lobby, which is anchored by a card catalog turned check-in desk that also houses a vintage train display.
 On the second floor a decked-out game room with ping-pong and shuffleboard tables and an outdoor television invites laid-back lounging.
 The airy rooms and suites, meanwhile, feature unique decor that makes clever references to UVA and Charlottesville culture, from a vintage print of a raven (Edgar Allan Poe once attended the university) to the Wahoo sculptures hanging above the beds, a wink to the popular nickname of the school’s teams.
 There’s even a rooftop restaurant, not to mention the Sheepdog coffee shop in the lobby, which offers La Colombe coffee and pressed juices from the Juice Laundry as well as cider donuts and artisanal breads, cheeses, and honey.